ibestvina/dagpy/README.md

 DAGpy manages a DAG (directed acyclic graph) of blocks of code, with each block being a sequence of iPython notebook cells, together with their outputs.
 It is designed to work seamlessly with popular VC systems like git and can be run locally or as a server application.

 To learn more about DAGpy read the [Project overview](docs/project_overview.md).
 Please note that this is a work in progress, and is not yet available as a py package.

 Author: Ivan Bestvina

+## Example project
+To play around with the example project, you can:
+ - view the project DAG: `python program.py view`
+ - run all the blocks: `python program.py exe -a`
+ - add blocks through flows (with block B as a parent) and run them automatically:  `python program.py lf B -r`
+ - commit the changes: `python program.py cf dagpy_flow.ipynb`
+ - explore other DAGpy options with  `python program.py -h`

+ Dependencies:
+  - jupyter
+  - dill
+  - networkx, matplotlib (for DAG view)